taltara/Multiplication-Boards-and-Number-Formatting/README.md

 - All printouts must be in table form, & each instance must be alligned correctly to the right (each digit above and under the correct ones from all lines).
 - Refrain from adding too many spaces (number on the bottom right should have 1 space before it).

+**Question 2:

+Write the function: 'void printFormattedIntegers(char* format, char* numbers)'

+The function receives as input:
+1) char array 'format'   - contains the printing format for numbers
+2) char array 'numbers'  - contains several (matching in number to the formatters) decimal numbers with an uncertain number of whitespaces between them.

+The functions must printout all text from 'format', with the numbers from array 'numbers' in the correct formatting dictated (by order) instaed of the '%' formatters in array 'format'.

+EX:

+For 'printFormattedIntegers("Dec: %d Hex: %x Roman: %r"," 123 10 9")'
+The function will printout: "Dec: 123 Hex: A Roman: IX"

+For 'printFormattedIntegers("%b in Binary is %o in Octal" ,"18 18")' The function will printout: "10010 in Binary is 22 in Octal"